goxanupopa/demo-mkdocs-material-prod/docs/index.md

 **Practice :** Learn [what is cloudflare](https://blog.cloudflare.com/what-is-cloudflare/).

-1. Get a domaine name (https://www.ovh.com/fr/domaines/) : for example, `example.com`
+1. Get a domaine name (https://www.ovh.com/fr/domaines/) : for example, `example.com`.
-2. Choose Cloudflare NS IP addresses
+2. Choose Cloudflare NS IP addresses.
-3. Choose a DNS service (https://www.cloudflare.com/)
+3. Choose a DNS service (https://www.cloudflare.com/).
-4. Create a CNAME `mysite mysite-dev.netlify.com`
+4. Create a CNAME `mysite mysite-dev.netlify.com`.

 ## 6. Setup a custom domain

 Setup a custom domain :

 1. Go to "mysite/settings/general".
-2. Click on the button "Change site name" : for example `mysite`
+2. Click on the button "Change site name" : for example `mysite`.
-3. Go to "Settings/Somain management/Domains"
+3. Go to "Settings/Somain management/Domains".
-4. Click on the button "Add a custom domain" : `mysite.example.com`
+4. Click on the button "Add a custom domain" : `mysite.example.com`.

 ## 7. Secure your site with HTTPS